 There are several different variations of these devices and some are more comfortable than others.
 Some provide a breather hole to allow air to enter and exit while others do not.
 Some allow you to adjust the amount of jaw advancement while others cannot be adjusted.
 There are several factors that are used to separate the good products from the bad.
 Here is a mouthguard comparison chart that I created to help you compare over 25 different devices based on type, description, and overall cost.

 One common question that people often ask me is “Which mouthpiece should I buy?”.
 As previously mentioned, there are several excellent devices on the market that are all effective when it comes to treating snoring.
 While I don’t favor one device, in particular, I have created a resource page that mentions a few recommended devices that I have personally tried and had great results.
 Also, don’t forget to look at the comparison chart that I mentioned above.

 Each device has its positives and negatives and there is not one perfect device that meets everyone’s needs.
 Here are a few factors that one should consider while making a decision:

-- Do you breath through your mouth while sleeping?
+- Do you breathe through your mouth while sleeping?
 If so, choose a product that allows air to move through your mouth.

 - If you have sensitive gums or teeth you may want to consider a device that is soft and custom fits around your teeth.